WHLO: WCLE

+WHLO

 WHKK became WHLO on January 18, 1960, reflecting "Hello Radio" due to its low dial position.
 The station continued to operate as a "daytimer" for many years, having to sign off at Los Angeles sunset for I-A clear channel signal KFI.
-This would mean that WHLO would stay on until around 7:30pm during the winter, and as late as 11:00pm during certain summer months.
+This would mean that WHLO would stay on until around 7:30 p.m. during the winter, and as late as 11:00 p.m. during certain summer months.
 WHLO would attain nighttime service many years later, but it would only be at 500 watts as opposed to their 5,000 daytime signal.
-After airing a popular top-40 format featuring disk jockeys known as "The Good Guys," WHLO turned to news/talk radio in the mid-1970s.
+After airing a popular top-40 format featuring disk jockeys known as "The Good Guys" and competing against rivals WAKR and WCUE, WHLO turned to news/talk radio in the mid-1970s.
 By then, the station came under the ownership of Susquehanna Radio Corporation, which had acquired WNYN-FM in Canton, changing the FM station's call sign to WHLQ in the process.

 Some of the personalities on WHLO's first talk incarnation include Nick Anthony (now an executive at Rubber City Radio), Steve Cannon (later at WTVN), Steve Fullerton (later at multiple Cleveland stations), Ron Vereb (today with WKBN as "Ron Verb"), and Lee "Hacksaw" Hamilton (heard today on XEPRS in San Diego).

 After a brief attempt at an all-news format, WHLO aired "Middle of the Road" music until Mortenson Broadcasting changed it to a religious format in 1987.
 This "Middle of the Road" format was a mixture of Big Band and ballads of the 1940s, 1950s & 1960s.
 Listeners tuning in then would have heard the likes of Don Dempsey in morning drive, Tom Joliffe, Norm Marriott, Brooks Morton, Chris "Daniels" Eicher, and Brad Davis.
 In news department was Christy Gibbs, Joe Shaheen, and Don Olson.
 On the weekends there was specialty programming including the Dick Waco show.

 After the purchase by Mortenson Broadcasting at the first of 1987, the station began programming "Contemporary Christian" music, featuring core artists such as Russ Taff, Twila Paris, Amy Grant, The Imperials, White Heart, Phil Keaggy and many others.
-Garry Meeks served as General Manager for over ten years.
+Garry Meeks served as general manager for over ten years.
 Mortenson tagged the station "The Light".
-The station broadcast in "AM Stereo".
-Because AM Stereo didn't take off, on air references to it were mostly dropped.
-The summer 1996 program guide still referenced the station as "WHLO 640 AM STEREO".
+In this time frame, the station broadcast in AM Stereo, however, for reasons that are unclear, on-air references to that fact were mostly dropped.
+The summer 1996 program guide still referenced the station as "WHLO 640 AM STEREO" despite this.

 Some of the air talent over the years included Ben Birdsong, Brian Brooks, Ed Bostic, Jeff Dunn, David Pierce, Dan Popp, Jan Watson, Erick Hogue, and Brad England.
 The station aired "20 The Countdown Magazine" with host Jon Rivers each Sunday.
 Meteorologist Andre Bernier from WJW-TV (FOX 8) provided live weather from about 1994 until the programming change in 1997.
 Jan Watson moved to Canton's WNPQ 95.9 FM, which was, like WHLO, branded as "The Light".
 She served there until the station was bought by Educational Media Foundation in early 2022.